csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2024/11/new-metric-top-100.png" alt="A Google Sheet screenshot showing abridged data for the top 100 origins.
 We see scores randing from 0.0000 to 0.9998." width="1500" height="588" loading="lazy">
-<figcaption>I had to blur the origins—there’s a lot of NSFW stuff in here.</figcaption>
+<figcaption>I had to blur the origins — there’s a lot of NSFW stuff in here.</figcaption>
 </figure>

 Again, relative to the data in the cohort, we can see a clear grading.
 CrRRUX